OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Conclusions

 \begin{IEEEbiography}[{ }]{Lei Zhang} received her master degree from Nanjing University of Posts and Telecommunications in 2004.
 She is the technical expert of department of Cloud Network Center at China Unicom, and the leader of Digital twin Project.
 Her research interest covers mobile network, Network Management, AIOps, Digital twin etc. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Haifeng Sun} obtained his PhD degree from Beijing University of Posts and Telecommunications in 2017.
-He is currently an associate professor of the State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications.
-His research interests span broad aspects of AI, NLP, big data analysis, object detection, deep learning, deep reinforcement learning, SDN, and processing. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Haifeng Sun} received the Ph.D. degree from the Beijing University of Posts and Telecommunications, Beijing, China, in 2017.
+He is currently an associate professor with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and elecommunications.
+His research interests include broad aspects of AI, NLP, big data analysis, object detection, deep learning and pattern recognition. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Bo He} obtained his PhD degree from Beijing University of Posts and Telecommunications, China, in 2023.
-He is currently a postdoctoral researcher of the State Key Laboratory of Networking and Switching Technology at the Beijing University of Posts and Telecommunications.
-From 2021 to 2022, He was a visiting PhD student at the University of Waterloo, Canada.
+He is currently an associate researcher with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
+From 2021 to 2022, he was a visiting PhD student at the University of Waterloo, Canada.
 His research interests include 5G/6G networks, multipath networks, collective communication, transmission control, and deep reinforcement learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zirui Zhuang} received the B.S.and Ph.D. degrees from the Beijing University of Posts and Telecommunications in 2015 and 2020, respectively.
-He is currently an associate researcher with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
+He is currently a Post-Doctoral Researcher with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
 In 2019, he visited the Department of Electrical and Computer Engineering, University of Houston.
-His research interests involve network routing and management for next-generation network infrastructures, using machine learning and artificial intelligence techniques, including deep learning, reinforcement learning, graph representation, multi-agent systems, and Lyapunov-based optimization. \end{IEEEbiography}
+His research interests involve network routing and management for nextgeneration network infrastructures, using machine learning and artificial intelligence techniques, including deep learning, reinforcement learning, graph representation, multi-agent systems, and Lyapunovbased optimization. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chengsen Wang} obtained his B.D. degree from Beijing University of Posts and Telecommunications in 2022.
 He is currently a doctoral candidate of State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications.
-His main research interests include time series analysis, anomaly detection, and multimodal learning. \end{IEEEbiography}
+His main research interests include time-series analysis, anomaly detection, and multimodal learning. \end{IEEEbiography}